Feminizing (MTF) Gender Affirming Hormone Therapy (GAHT) Guide

 • Emotional changes

-• You will experience changes to emotions that are broad and often difficult to explain in a blog post.
-The amazing thing about the emotional changes is how they continue to grow and shift as you take your hormones.
+• You will experience changes to emotions that are broad and difficult to explain in a blog post

 • Increased spectrum of emotions